Photo Credit: AndreyPopov / istockphoto.com

 IBS and IBD

-Irritable bowl syndrome (IBS) and inflammatory bowel disease (IBD) are both ailments that affect the gastrointestinal tract.
+Irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD) are both ailments that affect the gastrointestinal tract.
 IBS is a functional disorder of the gastrointestinal tract while IBD is a term used to classify a more serious group of illnesses that can impact your entire body.
+We'll dive into this and unique treatment options like ZEPOSIA (ozanimod), a medication used for the treatment of Ulcerative Colitis (UC).

 Signs and Symptoms of IBS